MostafaElKaranshawy/AlphaDent-Teeth-Marking/README.md

 ### Final Test Results (over the competition)

-- We achieved the 2nd best team in the competition -till now- and wainting for more development.
+- We achieved the 2nd best team in the competition -till now- and waiting for more progress.

 ![Rank](assets/rank.png)